Healing. Hydrating. Calming. Regeneration.

 After the treatment of Efudix for Actinic Keratosis, the skin was red, inflamed, blistered and sore.
 The skin was better after 4-5 days of using the Wound Healing Ointment.

 For a combination of eczema and fungal rash under the arms.
-Child had this re-occuring rash for over a year.
-Topical steroids was used together with conventional anti-fungal creams.
-The child found these creams would hurt and sting his skin, but the Wound Healing Ointment was soothing and did not make him cry with pain.
-Results after 6 weeks (minor fungal skin infection can take longer to treat).
+This child had this re-occuring rash for over a year.
+Topical steroids was used together with conventional anti-fungal creams which did not work in this instance to clear the rash.
+The child found these creams would hurt and sting his skin, and he would cry in pain when they were applied.
+The Wound Healing Ointment was soothing and did not sting.
+Results after 6 weeks of applying twice a day (minor fungal skin infection can take longer to treat).
 It was completely gone after 3 months of regular use.

 You most definitely can use my feedback on your page..